Iyobinte Pusthakam: Plot

 Iyob finds out Aloshy was dismissed from the navy because he defected and became a part of the Indian independence movement.
 In a fit of anger, he orders Aloshy to leave.
 Aloshy meets Martha and says he will come back for her.
 He leaves for Cochin, but on his way he is attacked by Dimitri and Ivan who try to kill him, but Aloshy survives and is found by his childhood friend Chemban.
-At this time Iyob's health deteriorates and his sons overpower him making pacts with Angoor Rawther, a rich Tamil merchant despite opposition by Iyob.
-Dimitri and Ivan find out Aloshy is alive with Martha.
+At this time Iyob's health deteriorates and his sons overpower him making pacts with Angoor Rowther, a rich Tamil merchant despite opposition by Iyob.
+Dimitri and Ivan find out Aloshy is alive with Martha.They try multiple attempts to kill him, but Aloshy defeats them and kills their henchmen, thereby making their attempts fail.

 One night, Ivan went to Dimitri's room for blocking him from beating his wife Rahel.
 In a fit of anger, Dimitri asks Ivan why has he entered his room without his permission.
 Then he understood that Ivan had spent nights with Rahel in his absence.
 Rahel then hits Dimitri on his head with a metallic flower vase.
 Ivan kills Dimitri with the vase after taking it from Rahel.
 This is witnessed by Iyob, who realises everyone has been cheating him.
 It is revealed that Rahel is daughter of Thacho whom Iyob killed and she is taking revenge using Ivan.
 She also tries to kill him by poisoning his food.

 Iyob escapes from home and ends up under Aloshy's shelter.
 Iyob reveals that all the assets of Harrison belongs to Kazhali and he was cheating them the whole time.
 Aloshy is arrested by the police but is liberated by the narrator who was against Ivan and Angoor.
+Aloshy then cuts off the policeman's finger.
 Ivan knowing that all the assets will be lost, decides to kill Aloshy, but he despises Rahel when he come to know about her real intention.
 Rahel makes a deal with Angoor to kill everyone in his way including Ivan and all the assets and Rahel will be his.
 Iyob and Martha try to escape through the forest, but Iyob is shot down by Angoor.
 Aloshy finds Martha sinking into a swamp and tries to help her.
 Ivan and Angoor come towards them, when Angoor tries to shoot Ivan he runs out of bullets and Aloshy stabs Angoor with a ramrod and Ivan shoots Angoor's associate, when Ivan tries to kill Aloshy he is killed by Chemban and Aloshy kills Angoor.
-Desperate of the situation Rahel shoots herself.
-Afterwards, Aloshy and Martha are seen leaving Munnar.
+Declaring her independence, Rahel commits suicide by shooting.
+Afterwards, Aloshy and Martha leaves Munnar.

-At the end of the film the narrator is arrested by the police and he remarks that people like Aloshy would make the life of people much prosperous than it is now.
+At the end of the film the narrator is arrested by the police as it was the time when The Emergency was declared in India by Prime Minister Indira Gandhi and all the communist leaders were taken into preventive custody.
+He remarks that people like Aloshy would make the life of people much prosperous than it is now.